 Barcode Automation, inc. 207 N. Moss Rd Ste 105 Winter Springs, FL 32708Hours of Operations:

 In addition, if the gate operator is slow to open, speed bumps will not be effective.
-For example, a wrought iron swing gate has a nice appearance, but it can take 30 to 40 seconds to open.
+For example, a wrought iron swing gate has a nice appearance, but it can take up to 30 to 40 seconds to open.
 When a gate takes that much time to open, traffic will naturally tend to "pile up" while waiting, which results in more tailgating.

 In comparison, a barrier gate opens much more quickly, which allows traffic to flow easily through the gate.
 When coupled with a gate operator that is fast and responsive, speed bumps are most effective at creating gaps between vehicles, which allows the gate to close without harming the tailgating vehicle.

 It is nearly impossible to completely eliminate willful tailgating, where the first vehicle is moving slowly on purpose to allow a following vehicle to enter through the gate.
 Under UL 325, safety loops and other safety systems force the gate to remain open when a vehicle is in the way.
 These safety circuits are designed to protect people from injury and vehicles from damage, but they also help tailgating vehicles.

 BAi recommends discussing tailgating issues with your access control company and possible changes that can help reduce them.
 If you don't currently have a preferred gate installer check our Vendor Listings.